-Capitaland Mall Trust has an interest coverage ratio of 4.3 times, which is slightly above our preference of 4 times.
+Capitaland Mall Trust has an interest coverage ratio of 4.0 times, which is at our preference of 4 times.
 Besides, the REIT maintains an overall interest cost of 3.1%.

 5. Portfolio occupancy rate

 In the near term, the REIT is unattractive at its current price level which offers a yield of less than 5%.
-Besides, we would expect the DPU to be affected at least for the next two quarters.
-However, the REIT has a proven track record with a strong and resilient portfolio.
-With the merger proposal on the plate, the REIT is likely to hold its current price level in the coming months.
+However, the recent results have been positive and the REIT has a proven track record with a strong and resilient portfolio.
+With the merger proposal on the plate, the combined REIT with a larger market capitalisation might attract portfolio addition by the institution funds.
+The REIT is likely to outperform in the coming months.